rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 ## derived statements

 **CLARIFICATION**
-The following definitions may be used to clarify discussions:
+The following definitions may be used to clarify discussions

 * `r in RS` - the set of all root sets (no ancestors)
 * `p in PS` - the set of all parent sets (one or more child sets)